One Oregon – Bridging Oregon’s Rural/Urban Divide

 As Oregon’s population has grown, public investment in essential water infrastructure has not kept pace.
 This is critically important in many rural communities where manufacturing, agriculture and food processing industries rely on access to water to protect and grow jobs.

-Knute believes in making planning and permitting of water infrastructure a higher priority of state government and will streamline state permitting for water efficiency projects, to ensure water users have greater certainty on timelines and outcomes.
+Knute believes in making planning and funding of water infrastructure a higher priority to ensure water users have greater certainty on timelines and outcomes.

 Oregon’s timber and forest products industry has a proud legacy and a dynamic future.
 Oregon is the largest lumber producer in the nation, and in many rural communities’ timber and forest-products jobs remain the backbone of the local economy.
 Oregon is a premier timber-growing region, with unrivaled manufacturing expertise.
 Oregon State University is among the most prestigious forestry schools in the world.
 The state of Oregon pioneered sustainable forestry with the passage of the state Forest Practices Act in the early 1970s – a law requiring the replanting of trees and advancing strict environmental safeguards.
 Forest policy and management in Oregon is complex because of the unique mixture of federal, state, tribal and private lands that all play different roles in providing wood products, wildlife habitat, recreation and scenic vistas.
 Today, about 75% of Oregon’s annual timber harvests come from private lands.